 Evan Day, M.S.

 Evan joined the BSSC in 2015.
 He grew up in Minnesota and attended Iowa State University for his B.S. and M.S, and also enjoyed a semester abroad at the University of Otago in Dunedin, New Zealand.
 His dissertation research is focused on investigating methods to improve distance running performance via intrinsic and extrinsic changes in forefoot function.
 In his free time he is an assistant coach at Emerald Valley Track Club for cross country and track and field, enjoys training as a distance runner, and being in the outdoors.

 Michael McGeehan, M.S.

 Originally from Moscow, ID, Mike joined the BSSC in 2016 after completing a M.S. degree at the University of Oregon in the Sensorimotor Physiology Lab with Dr. Brian Dalton.
 He also completed a B.A. degree in Exercise Science at Willamette University in 2012.
 His research interests include human standing balance control and gait neuromechanics.
 In his free time he likes biking, skiing, surfing, and other outdoor activities.

-Sydney was born and raised in Portland, OR and is in his third year as a Human Physiology student at UO.
+Sydney was born and raised in Portland, OR and is in his fourth year as a Human Physiology student at UO.
 He joined the BSSC in July 2016 to design and test a video game that uses forearm EMG to control a video game.
 This game, once finished, can be used for rehabilitation and motor learning of wrist control.
 He will be pursuing a career in medicine or prosthetic design and control.
 He also enjoys snowboarding, wakeboarding, video games, and traveling in his free time.

 Sungwoo Kang, Ph.D., CSCS